Lookalike audiences are one of the most useful tools in your marketing arsenal. Never heard of them? Let me explain.

 When creating a lookalike audience on the platform, Facebook takes information on current customers – called ‘lookalike seeds’ – from the source audience.
 It then uses this to ‘grow’ a lookalike audience.

 This information can be taken from a range of places.
 For example, from website traffic anywhere you have placed a Facebook pixel.
 Or, from a list of people who have interacted with your Facebook page.

 These seeds generally fall under three categories:

-This data not only includes your customers personal details but also their demographic information, interests and behaviours.
+This data includes your customers personal details, their demographic information, interests and behaviours.

-Once you have selected your audience size, Facebook will set about generating your lookalike audience, which takes anywhere from 6 to 24 hours to complete.
-As long as you continue to run ads targeting your lookalike audience, it will refresh every few days; this ensures that you are always advertising to an audience closely matched to your source audience.
+Upon selecting your audience size, Facebook will set about generating your lookalike audience.
+This takes anywhere from 6 to 24 hours to complete.
+By continuing to run ads targeting your lookalike audience, it will refresh every few days.
+This ensures that you are always advertising to an audience closely matched to your source audience.

 Some things to note

 Ensure that your source audience is of good quality before trying to create a lookalike audience from it.